Apply for a Student visa from outside the UK

 - For full details see Immigration health surcharge for students from the EU, Norway, Iceland, Liechtenstein and Switzerland in the UK - GOV.UK (www.gov.uk)

-- Receiving your visa decision and your eVisas
+Receiving your visa decision and travelling to the UK

-- you will receive your visa decision by email
+After you have received your visa decision by email:

 - once your UKVI account is created, you can view your immigration status and its conditions at any time use the ‘view and prove’ service on the GOV.UK portal.
 This function will also allow you to prove your immigration status to the University and employers

-Please see our eVisas webpage for full details on eVisas.
+- see our eVisas webpage for full information about eVisas

 Travelling to the UK before Student visa start date